 If you have a real reason to lose weight, and you gauge your progress on a scale that won’t budge, you’re going to get discouraged pretty quickly.
 Nothing will sabotage your efforts more quickly than impatience, pessimism, or the hopelessness that comes from unrealistic expectations.
 So give yourself some freaking credit for the baby steps you can control from day-to-day, like ordering a salad instead of a pizza, or turning down a cupcake that you weren’t actually hungry for.

-18. Try this odd “carb trick” that burns up to 1 pound per day
+18. Try this odd “carb trick” that burns up to 1 pound of belly fat per day